mindstation/DE2_115_Genesis/README.md

 3 or 6 buttons gamepad can be connected to GPIO.
 Like other Genesis accessories.

 A cheap 3.3V connection option see in "schematics/DE2-115 Genesis and Mega Drive gamepads 3V3 adapter.pdf".
 This is suitable for accessories are working with 3.3V power supply.
 Gamepads work.
-The scheme is not recommended use with Zero Tolerance Link Cable.
+The scheme is not recommended for use with Zero Tolerance Link Cable.

 See "schematics/DE2-115 Genesis and Mega Drive gamepads 5V SNAC adapter.pdf" for a 5V connection by a MiSTer SNAC logic level converter module.
 This option is probably compatible with any Genesis accessories.